arktypeio/arktype/pkgs/model/README.md

 // Types can also be accessed directly via the "types" prop type Group = typeof typespace.types.group

-// A typespace also includes a parse function that allows references
+// A typespace also includes a model function that allows references
-// to the types you've defined alongside the built-in
+// to the models you've defined like "user" alongside built-ins like "number" const community = typespace.model({
-// types available in an imported "parse" const community = typespace.parse({
     users: "user[]",
     groups: "group[]",
     population: "number"